Lucho-git/GrilledHack/README.md

 # GrilledHack
-Hacking the Grill'd for infinite free burgers
+Hacking the Grill'd empire for infinite free burgers